lizz02/cit281-lab03/README.md

 ## Objectives

-### Update provided code according to the "TO DO" statments.Console.log() statements will return information from the "car" object.
+### Update provided code according to the "TO DO" statments.
+Console.log() statements will return information from the "car" object.

 ```
 // TODO Part 11: Import reverseString() and concatenateString()